 iOS development service is considered a more secure option with fewer issues for programmers.
 Besides, by choosing this platform, you can target loyal customers who are used to paying for high-quality products.

 Android is an operating system owned by Google and runs on smartphones, tablets, watches, netbooks, smart TVs, and other devices.
 Unlike iOS, Android is an open-source platform – Android Open Source Project has all data necessary for mobile application development on the platform.

 Android runs thousands of devices with different technical characteristics.
 It significantly complicates the testing and debugging process.

-- Android apps can be developed on pretty much any device
+- Android app development service and develop by itself can be developed on pretty much any device

 - The large developer community, documentation, and support

 - Android Studio provides the fastest tools for building mobile apps